Putin laments West's support of 'coup d'etat' in Ukraine

-ST PETERSBURG, Russia (Reuters) - President Vladimir Putin complained on Friday about what he called the West’s support for ‘a coup d‘etat’ in Ukraine in 2014 during which the country’s pro-Moscow president fled.
+ST PETERSBURG, Russia, June 17 (Reuters) - President Vladimir Putin complained on Friday about what he called the West’s support for ‘a coup d‘etat’ in Ukraine in 2014 during which the country’s pro-Moscow president fled.

 “Why support a coup d‘etat in Ukraine? ...
 It is likely that the opposition, which is currently in power, would have come to power by democratic means,” Putin said at a question and answer session during the St Petersburg International Economic Forum.